 Naturally, immortality ceases to be all it's cracked up to be for elves who fall in love with mortal men, and are forced to contemplate a literal eternity of grieving for them.
 Which is perhaps why, on two occasions, the elf was granted the power to die, and to follow their beloved out of the world.

 In The Lord of the Rings, at one point Sam, when pondering Smeagol/Gollum (who is a Hobbit-like creature given, if not immortality, a lifetime extended centuries beyond his proper span), gets a little hint of what Gollum's existence has been like.
 Preserved out of his time by the Ring, far beyond kin, friends, and everything he knew, a stranger in a different world.
 Utterly alone, living endless days in the dark, entrapped by a Ring he can't escape and can't give up and loathes.
-When Bilbo does surrender the One Ring, unique in all its history, with the help of Gandalf, he feels an instant sense of relief as his natural state of being returns.
+Bilbo himself, in spite of his happy life, begins to feel the weight of his increased lifespan toward the end.
+When he surrenders the One Ring, he feels an instant sense of relief as his natural state of being returns.

 This is the entire premise behind the Tide Lords series.